bradgarropy/bradgarropy.com/content/pages/resume.md

 -   Twitter bot that tweets a random song from a playlist daily.
 -   Leverages the Spotify API to retrieve the playlist, and the Twitter API to publish tweets.
--   Executed by a serverless function triggered by a Google Cloud Scheduler event.
+-   Executed by a serverless function triggered by a GitHub Action.

 [📻 http][http]